cerebris/jsonapi-resources/README.md

 Arbitrary fields can also be provided to the serialize method.
 These will be passed to your resource when fetchable is called.
 This can be used to filter the fields based on scope or other criteria.

 ## Contributing

 1. Fork it ( http://github.com/cerebris/json-api-resources/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+5. Create a new Pull Request

 ## License

-JSON::API::Resources is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+Copyright 2014 Cerebris Corporation.
+MIT License (see LICENSE for details).